-Are you eligible to exchange?
+Am I eligible to exchange?

-- Another L&Q tenant
+- another L&Q tenant

-- A tenant from another housing association
+- a tenant from another housing association

-- A local authority tenant
+- a local council tenant

-L&Q will not unreasonably withhold permission to exchange.
-Reasons why L&Q might refuse are set out by law.
+We will not unreasonably withhold permission to exchange.
+Reasons why we might refuse are set out by law.

-- The property would have too many or too few bedrooms
+- the property would have too many or too few bedrooms

-- Legal action is in progress
+- legal action is in progress

 How to find someone to swap homes with

 What to know before swapping